-1 Complete the steps to add a new user.

-2 On the General tab, enter the filter name exactly as set up on your device in Filter ID.
+- 1 Complete the steps to add a new user. - 2 Add the reply item Filter-Id = "filter-name", where filter-name exactly as set up on your device in Filter ID.

 Establish Callback Number

 If you're setting up a callback service type.